 The length of the motorcycle riding season can be short in Duluth, and as Duluth motorcyclists already know, depends heavily on the weather.
-According to the state Department of Public Safety, the short riding season is one reason motorcycle registrations and operators have declined in recent years.
+According to the state Department of Public Safety, the short-riding season is one reason motorcycle registrations and operators have declined in recent years.
 However, despite fewer motorcyclists, the dangers of this mode of transportation remain the same.

-About Nicolet Law Accident & Injury Lawyers
+Why Choose Nicolet Law Accident & Injury Lawyers for Your Motorcycle Accident Claim

 Our attorneys live in the communities in which we work, and we pride ourselves on our strong community values.
 We combine the resources of a large, national firm with the personal service and accessibility of a local, boutique firm.
 When you retain us, you can rest assured knowing that we will use our extensive resources and legal knowledge to build a strong legal case on your behalf.